Updated April 2026

 Conventional loans have their place for investor properties, but they have real limits.
 First, you need to fully document your personal income.
 Second, Fannie Mae caps you at 10 financed properties.
 Third, every new loan tightens your debt-to-income ratio, making the next one harder to get.

 DSCR loans don't have any of those problems.
 No income docs.
 No property count limit.
 Each deal stands on its own.
-That's why serious investors — the ones building portfolios of 10, 15, 20+ units — almost always end up using DSCR financing.
+That's why serious investors - the ones building portfolios of 10, 15, 20+ units - almost always end up using DSCR financing.
+Because these loans fall outside the CFPB's Qualified Mortgage rules, they offer the flexibility that traditional lending simply can't.

 The trade-off?
 DSCR rates are typically 1-2% higher than a conventional investment property loan.
 For many investors, the flexibility is worth every basis point.
 If you want to explore the conventional route first, check out my conventional loan page to compare.